saysayani11/Nanoparticle-Bilayer-Dynamics/README.md

 ## WHAT ARE NANOPARTICLES?

-## WHAT IS A NEGATIVE-GAUSSIAN SURFACES?
+## WHAT ARE NEGATIVE-GAUSSIAN SURFACES?

 ## WHY IS CATENOID SPECIAL?